OldRacingCars.com

 19. Pygmée MDB17 [272] (Carlos Pace): New to the BERT team for Carlos Pace to race in the 1972 F2 series.
 Pace led at Thruxton, and came close to leading at Hockenheim.
 Pace then returned to Brazil due to the death of his father, and his MDB17 was used by Duarte at Pau after he damaged his usual car.
 Pace used it again at the Österreichring but failed to qualify after engine problems.
 Not seen again until it was loaned to Jean-Louis Lafosse for the Albi GP, but he was unable to start either the Heat or the Final.
 This car was not seen in 1973 or 1974, but was acquired by Marc Regal and used in French hillclmbs in 1975.
 Regal continued to run the car, using a Cosworth FVA engine in the 1600cc class, to the end of 1979.
 The car had been fitted with MDB18 bodywork by 1978, and may have had that as early as 1975.
 Subsequent history unknown, but this may be one of the cars described as a "MDB20" in 1980.
 Didier Martin has commented that this car was the one raced by Henri Neel in the 1980s.
 Gérard Gamand lists the car as being with Edouard Géraud in 1998.
 Géraud sold chassis 2 to Pierre Lees in early 2006, and by 2007, the car was restored and was near Paris.
 Gamand's book in 2010 said it was in the Collection Pierre Lees.
 At HTT Motorsport in January 2017.

 20. March 712M [16] (Peter Korda): New to Fredy Link, and run for him by Jolly Club in F2 in 1971.
 Also used in Formula 3 with a Renault Albert engine.
 To Peter Korda for 1972, and used in hillclimbs, German and Swiss national events, and occasional F2 races from 1972 to 1974.
 It appears that the car remained in Switzerland after Korda last used it.
 It went to Edmond Veigel (Lausanne, Switzerland) who dismantled the car and never used it.
-It was later acquired by Hans-Markus Huber (Berne, Switzerland), restored by him between 1989 and 1991, fitted with a BDA engine, and raced it in the European Historic Formula 2 Club series.
+It was later acquired by Hans-Markus Huber (Berne, Switzerland), restored by him between 1989 and 1991, fitted with a BDA engine, and raced in the European Historic Formula 2 Club series between 1992 and 2000.
 Subsequent history unknown.

 21. Brabham BT38 [25] (Wilson Fittipaldi): New to Team Bardahl for Wilson Fittipaldi to drive in the 1972 F2 season.
 Wilson started the season with poor results, but improved significantly after the car was rebuilt by former Brabham and Surtees man Alain Fenn, who widened the front suspension, fitted a Chevron-like wide nose and moved the radiators from the side to the front.
 Fitipaldi finished fourth on the revised car's debut at Enna in August and fourth again at Hockenheim in October.
 He raced the car in the Brazilian F2 Torneio, finishing third and fourth in the first two races, but then crashed heavily in practice at Interlagos, and the car was rapidly rebuilt overnight on a spare monocoque acquired from the Rondel team.
 He finished a very impressive fifth in Heat 1, and was running third in Heat 2 behind World Champion brother Emerson and new F2 champion Mike Hailwood before dropping back.
 Subsequent history unknown, but it is quite possible that the car remained in Brazil.
 In 2020, it was reported that the car had been part of the JORM collection ("Coleção J. O. R. M.") of José Oswaldo Ribeiro de Mendonça (São Paulo, Brazil) before his death in December 2018.
 The collection was managed in 2017 by Paulo "Louco" Figueiredo.